 Table 1 illustrates a generic timeline that was developed by us which illustrates the process steps leading up to a submission to the Planning Inspectorate and how the PARCA process overlays these steps.

+For a more full description see our Planning and Advanced Capacity Agreement guide.

 Table 1 PARCA phases with reference to the Planning Act